 milestone, which is a prerequisite for most studio courses.
 Students pursuing the visual arts major with a concentration in Art History and Museum Studies do not need to submit a portfolio since studio courses are not required to complete the degree requirements.

-The portfolio application consists of an artist statement, two recommendations and a portfolio including six to eight pieces of the applicant’s choice, two assignments (described below) and an itemization of submitted artwork.
+The portfolio application consists of an artist statement, a portfolio including six to eight pieces of the applicant’s creative work** of choice, and an itemization of submitted artwork.

 All portfolio applications must be submitted on-line at

 Please note: there is a $10 application fee payable during the on-line process.

 There are two portfolio review dates that coincide with the Undergraduate Admissions Office important deadlines.
 After the October and January review dates, all portfolios will be reviewed on a rolling basis.
 After the October and January deadline, all portfolios should be submitted by the first Friday of every month.
 Applicants are notified of decisions three weeks after the deadlines.
 Please note there will be a Blackout period from May to August, where no portfolios will be reviewed.

 - October 6, 2023

 Current UMBC Students who plan to pursue the visual arts major should follow the procedures outlined in the Slideroom link, including an upload of transcripts showing all college course work.

 New first-year and transfer students must submit a separate UMBC Undergraduate Admission Application at least two weeks before the selected portfolio review date.
 UMBC Applicants do not need to wait for an Admissions decision before submitting a portfolio application to the department.